dbnegative/lambda-cloudfront-log-ingester/README.md

 ```
 ###Elasticsearch
 Permissions policy should allow calls from the lamda role, however in my case I have this open to the domain.
+You will need to get your ES endpoint URL

 ##Local setup
 ```